medranomiler/team-profile-generator/README.md

 ## General Info
-This challenge was to create a team profile generator based on prompts using inquirer that the user inputs and then would generate an HTML file based on the user's inputs.
+This challenge was to create a team profile generator using inquirer prompts.
 ## Software Used

 - Node.js